 Set up the nesting box two weeks before the cat is due so that she can settle in.
 Don’t force her to stay in the box at first, just slowly introduce it to her, making it as comfortable as possible.
-Place her food/water bowls and litter tray in the room.
+Place her food and water bowls and litter tray in the room with the nesting box.

-The box should be large enough to accommodate the queen so that she stand up and turn around and accommodate her litter (once they arrive).
+The nesting box should be large enough to accommodate the queen and her litter once they arrive.
+Your cat should also be able to stand up and turn around in her nesting box.

-A sturdy cardboard box is perfect; the box should be enclosed on all sides, with a hole cut out at the front for the queen to climb in and out of.
+A sturdy cardboard box is a perfect nesting box for cats.
+The box should be enclosed on all sides, with a hole cut out at the front for the queen to climb in and out of.

 When cutting out the hole, raise it approximately 9 inches so that the newborn kittens can’t roll out.
 Another option for a nesting box is a new enclosed litter tray, with the clear plastic door removed.
 The advantage of this is that it can be cleaned out if necessary.
 Don’t use an old litter tray.

-Line the bottom of the box with a 1-inch layer of newspapers, on top of that, place an absorbent puppy training pad and cover with soft, clean blankets or towels.
-Soiled bedding should be removed after the birth and disposed or laundered.
-Regularly replace with clean/fresh bedding.
+Line the bottom of the box with a 1-inch layer of newspapers.
+On top of that, place an absorbent puppy training pad and cover the pee pads with soft, clean blankets or towels.
+Soiled bedding should be removed after the birth and disposed of or laundered.
+Regularly replace with clean, fresh bedding.

-Add a heating pad to the nesting box if the litter is due in the cooler months.
+Kittens can’t regulate their own body heat for the first few weeks of life.
+If the litter is due in the cooler months, the queen and her kittens may appreciate a heating pad.
 Make sure it doesn’t cover the entire bottom surface, so they can move away from the heat if necessary.
 Check that the temperature isn’t too hot.